antarctica/bas-style-kit-file-upload-endpoint/docs/usage.md

 Requests with a content length greater than `10485760` bytes (*10mb*) will be rejected by this API with a [413 Request Entity Too Large](#413-request-entity-too-large) error.

+## Request IDs

+All requests will include a `X-Request-ID` header to aid in debugging requests through different components.

+If desired, a custom request ID can be specified by the client which will be used instead of, or in addition to a API generated value.

+**Note:** In some cases a client specified value will be ignored, ensure you do not rely on this value being returned.

+**Note:** This header may include multiple values (multiple Request IDs) separated by a `,` with possible whitespace.

 ## CORS

 This API supports [Cross Origin Resource Sharing (CORS)](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS).